-With the daily responsibilities and duties middle management faces, it’s difficult to find time for serious leadership training.
-Meanwhile, middle management is in dire need of more leadership training.
+With the daily responsibilities and duties middle managers face, it’s difficult to find time for serious leadership training.
+Meanwhile, middle management is in dire need of more leadership development.

-Without the daily work that these managers put in workflow is slowed significantly.
+Without the daily work that these managers put in, workflow is slowed significantly.
 Daily micro-learning can be an effective measure for enhancing leadership while not taking away from the daily flow of work.
-Micro-learning being skill development in bite-sized daily chunks.
+Because, micro-learning is skill development broken down int0 bite-sized chunks.

 So, what does daily micro-learning look like?